What is the Virginia Foundation for Healthy Youth (VFHY)’s mission?

 Is VFHY successful?

 VFHY has been very successful at reducing youth tobacco use in Virginia.
 When VFHY began its mission in 2001, Virginia’s high school smoking rate was slightly above the national average; more than 10 years later, Virginia’s teen smoking rate is well below the national average.
-High school smoking in Virginia has been cut more than in half, from 28.6 percent in 2001 to 13 percent in 2011.
-Smoking among middle schoolers has fallen by more than 70 percent – from 10.6 percent in 2001 to 3 percent in 2011!
+High school smoking in Virginia has been cut from 28.6 percent in 2001 to 6.5 percent in 2017.

 Is VFHY a state agency?

 The Virginia Foundation for Healthy Youth is a political subdivision of the Commonwealth of Virginia.
 Its executive director and governing board of trustees is appointed by the Governor of Virginia.
 Its board of trustees also includes members of the General Assembly as well as Virginia’s Health Commissioner and ABC Commissioner.
 VFHY also falls under the direction of the state Secretary of Health and Human Resources.

 Does VFHY receive taxpayer money?

 No. VFHY receives no taxpayer funds.
 VFHY is entirely funded through a 8.5% share of Virginia’s annual Master Settlement Agreement payments.